-- 1. Select the main Preset Selection screen by pressing the Main button located beneath the data entry control. - 2.
+- 1. Select the main Preset Selection screen by turning off all the menu buttons below the LCD. - 2.
 The cursor will be located under the first character in the Preset Number field.
 This is the "Home" position which is selected instantly when you press the Home/Enter button.
-Pressing either of the two cursor buttons repeatedly also gets you there.
+Pressing either of the two cursor buttons repeatedly also gets you there. - 3.
+Turn the data entry control knob on the front panel to select a new preset number.
+If you turn the knob slowly, the presets advance one number for each "click" of the knob.
+If you spin the knob quickly, the numbers advance much faster (more than one number per click).